homanchou/xr/book/03-Starting-the-Project.md

 ### Return to Index After Room Create

-One thing that I don't like is that after I create a room, we are immediately redirected to the room's `show` route.
-I would like to remain on the index.
-That way if I hit my back button from within the room, I'm returned to the index.
+One thing that I don't like is that after I create a room (or edit a room), we are immediately redirected to the room's `show` route.
+I would like to remain on the index so that we can continue where we left off and are not immediately thrown into a room.
+Additionally, if I hit my back button from within the room, I'm returned to the index.
 We can make this change now.
-Open up `room_controller.ex` and edit the `create` function to redirect us back to the index route:
+Open up `room_controller.ex` and edit the `create` and `update` functions to redirect us back to the index route `~p"/rooms"`:

 ```elixir
     ...